tw4l/brunnhilde/README.md

 ### Dependencies

-All dependencies are already installed in Bitcurator (except for an issue with HFSExplorer - see section "HFS-formatted disk images" above for details).
-See instructions below for installing dependencies if you wish to use Brunnhilde in OS X or a different Linux environment (Brunnhilde is not supported in Windows).
+All dependencies are already installed in Bitcurator 1.7.106+.
+See instructions below for installing dependencies if you wish to use Brunnhilde in macOS or a different Linux environment (Brunnhilde is not supported in Windows).

 #### Core requirements
 * Python (tested in 2.7 and 3.5)